 “We anticipate that the R2LM team will teach us just as much as we train them,” says Capt.
 Michael Johnston, Director of Expeditionary Medicine at USNH Naples.
 “This opportunity truly validates the NMRTC concept as a source of medical readiness.
 Any time Navy medicine components can collaborate, our collective operational knowledge benefits.”

 USNH Naples, the largest naval hospital in Europe, provides exceptional quality healthcare services and support to approximately 9,800 beneficiaries from 62 U.S. Navy tenant commands, the USS Mount Whitney (LCC 20), and forces from the 22 nations that comprise the Allied Joint Forces Command, Naples, Italy.

-Williams just finished a deployment off the coast of Africa to demonstrate their growth in strategic partnerships and U.S. commitment to African countries through interoperability training, maritime security and safety to allow for freedom of navigation in the region.
+Williams is currently deployed off the coast of Africa to demonstrate their growth in strategic partnerships and U.S. commitment to African countries through interoperability training, maritime security and safety to allow for freedom of navigation in the region.
 The ship’s rotational crew swap allows unlimited operations in the Africa area of responsibility.